Allyship is everyone’s duty—minority or not. But how can you be a good ally and what impact does it make?

 Allyship is equivalent to progress, to community, to leadership.
-For 6 out of 10 LGBTQ+ people to feel forced to go back into the closet at work indicates the dire need to effect cultural change in the Spanish workplace.
+6 out of 10 LGBTQ+ people feel forced to go back into the closet at work in Spain.
+This shows the dire need to effect cultural change in the Spanish workplace.

 This responsibility lies not only with the minority, but with all of us.